 Understanding the risks you face with extreme weather conditions will help you better prepare for them.

-"Getting ahead of the weather and being prepared for the coming heat and elevated fire risks is the key to enjoying a safe summer," Ms Hayes said.
+"Getting ahead of the weather and being prepared for the coming heat and elevated fire risks is the key to enjoying a safe summer," he says.

 RACV has outlined its advice to help your home be safer from fires: